vmware/differential-datalog/doc/tutorial/tutorial.md

 ```

 The second argument of this function has type `function('A): 'B`, i.e., it is
-itself a function that takes an argument of type `'A` and returns a value of
+a function that takes an argument of type `'A` and returns a value of
 type `'B`.
 How do we create a value of this type?
 One option is to use
 a function whose signature matches the type of `f`, e.g.: